chtsai0105/smk-template/README.md

 ## Run the workflow

-After compiling the template and setup the paramters, the next step is to run the workflow.
+After setup the paramters, the next step is to run the workflow.

 Snakemake provides a dry-run feature to examine the workflow before truly running it.
 You should always test the workflow beforehand to make sure it execute as expected by the following command: